Edugate/Documentation/rr3-admin/source/installation.rst

 Download JAGGER and Codeigniter
 ===============================

-In the time writting this document there wasn't official release of Codeigniter version 3.0.
-So we are going to use source code from GitHub repository
+We are going to use source code from GitHub repository.
+Using 3.0-stable branch is preferred as develop branch sometimes doesn't work properly.

- .. note:: we will be using develop branch
+ .. note:: we will be using 3.0-stable branch

 .. code:: bash

  git clone git://github.com/bcit-ci/CodeIgniter.git /opt/codeigniter
  cd /opt/codeigniter
- git checkout -b develop origin/develop git pull
+ git checkout -b 3.0-stable origin/3.0-stable
+ git pull

 JAGGER (ResourceRegistry3) is published on GITHUB https://github.com/Edugate/Jagger  under MIT License.